lmc-eu/spirit-design-system/packages/form-validations/README.md

 <input required data-spirit-required-message="My custom message" />
 ```

-Add an attribute like `data-spirit-<ValidatorName>-message`with the custom message as value to show custom error messages.
+Add an attribute like `data-spirit-<ValidatorName>-message` with the custom message as a value to show custom error messages.
 You can add custom messages like this for as many validators as you need.
 Here `ValidatorName` means `required`, `email`, `min`, `max` etc.

 ## API

+### Initialization

 **FormValidations(form, config, live)**